-The bark of every type of tree has physical and distinctive characteristics.
-Several of them influence of the presence of epiphytic plants, such as stability, roughness, hardness, ability to capture water, neutral acidity and the presence of nutrients in the bark.
+bark The bark of each tree species has distinctive physical characteristics and properties.
+A number of physical properties and characteristics of tree bark that influence the presence of epiphytic plants include stability, roughness, hardness, ability to capture water, neutral acidity, and the presence of nutrients in the bark.
 Tree bark that is stable is more favored by epiphytes as a place to live because stable bark is more able to with stand mass and is more solid as a place to attach.
 In unstable bark trees, few epiphytes are found because unstable bark is easily weathered, which causes the bark to peel off easily, making it unable to maintain the presence of epiphytes.
-These phorophytes in the logged-over forest are trees in relatively good physical condition (umbrella-shaped crowns with intact branching and not too dense), including those from the Dipterocarpaceae family^{[8][15][18]}.
+These host trees in the logged-over forest are trees in relatively good physical condition (umbrella-shaped crowns with intact branching and not too dense), including those from the Dipterocarpaceae family.
+These trees generally have an outer bark structure that is compatible with most host trees (Nurfadillah, 2015; Einzmann et al 2005; Lyons B, etal 2000).
 This was due to the tree's tall, large, multi-branched stature and its age reaching decades, allowing the substrate deposited on the surface of the bark to be thick.
 This greatly affects the storage of water and nutrients.
-Furthermore, this tree is known as a native plant of the local ecosystem and is friendly to the surrounding vegetation, by not producing toxic exudates[1][4].
-For vascular epiphytes, the presence of a host plant is essential for the establishment and persistence of their populations.
-However, due to differences in host characteristics, not all plants provide the same conditions for the formation and growth of epiphytic orchids and pteridophytes^{[19][21]}.
-For example, the rough texture of tree bark can affect seed capture.
-Rough and scaly shells help seeds adhere better than smooth shells^{[6][9,10][20]}, while the seed's ability to retain and release water has can promote seed germination.
-The bark has a higher water holding capacity and a slower release rate promotes seed germination^{[7][15]}.
-This will reduce the adverse effects of rain drops and water flow, as well as facilitate the attachment of epiphytes^{[6][9,10]}.
-Moreover, the relatively large size and branching structure (sometimes almost the same as the diameter of the stem) and relatively horizontal will allow the collection and formation of humus, and so that epiphytic seeds are not easily washed away by water through crown flow or stem flow^{[20][22]}.
+Furthermore, this tree is known as a native plant of the local ecosystem and is friendly to the surrounding vegetation, by not producing toxic exudates

+For vascular epiphytes, the presence of their host trees is essential for the establishment and permanence of their populations.
+However, due to differences in host traits, not all trees offer the same conditions for the establishment and development of epiphytic orchids and pteridophyte (Wagner et al., 2015).
+For example, rough bark texture can affect the capture of seeds rugose and scaly barks favor seed adherence compared to smooth barks (Adhikari and Fischer, 2011; Gowland et al., 2013; Timsina et al., 2016)], while an ability to retain and release water can favor the germination of seeds barks with higher water retention capacity and slower release rates favor seed germination (Callaway et al., 2002; Einzmann et al., 2015).
+This will reduce the adverse effects of rain drops and water flow, as well as facilitate the attachment of epiphytes (Timsina et al., 2016 quoting from Richard, 1952; Adhikara et al 2017).
+Moreover, the relatively large size and branching structure (sometimes almost the same as the diameter of the stem) and relatively horizontal will allow the collection and formation of humus, and so that epiphytic seeds are not easily washed away by water through crown flow or stem flow (Trimanto and Danarto (2020).